hci-gnomex/gnomex/trunk/README_INSTALL.txt

 12. When using the FDT Upload or Download, webstart will lauch the FDT GUI.
 To troubleshoot transfer problems, click on the menu Options -> Show Transfer Logs.

+13. (Optional) To configure GNomEx to log FDT upload and download activity (for GNomEx upload/download usage charts), set up a shell script which will be executed when FDT performs a transfer:

+     a.
+Create a directory /path/to/fdtapplogger
+     b.
+Copy /path/to/GNomEx_$VERSION/gnomex/scripts/transfer_logger.sh to
+              /path/to/fdtapplogger/
+     c.
+Modify transfer_logger.sh to match your filepath and server name (-server argument)
+     d.
+Copy /path/to/GNomEx_$VERSION/gnomex/dist/gnomex_client.jar to
+              /path/to/fdtapplogger/
+     e.
+Make the fdt user account to owner and the fdt group the group.
+Give read and execute permissions to the script and jar.
+         >chown -R fdt_user_here:fdt_group_here /path/to/fdtapplogger/
+         >chmod -R 550 /path/to/fdtapplogger/
+     f.
+Restart the fdt server with the -appLogger argument
+         >java -jar fdtServer.jar -rdt fdt_staging_dir -appLogger /path/to/fdtapplogger/transfer_logger.sh &